 Lazy journalism and commentary solely focused on the messengers instead of the message enables our politicians to behave the way they do.

 “Respect for truth and the public’s right to information are fundamental principles of journalism.
 Journalists search, disclose, record, question, entertain, comment and remember.
 They inform citizens and animate democracy.
 They scrutinise power, but also exercise it, and should be responsible and accountable.”

 All of us who write should reflect on that and the 12 ethical rules outlined on the MEAAethics poster.

 The MEAA and Media Watch stand on the barricades of good journalism.
 But we, the people, must demand better not just from our politicians, but for the media to heed their own code of conduct.

 Strong support for independent media like this publication is one way of doing it, too!

 Next: Murdoch, the ABC and all the rest.

-Kim Wingerei is a former businessman, turned writer, blogger and commentator; passionate about free speech, democracy and the politics of change.
-Author of “Why Democracy is Broken – A Blueprint for Change”.
+Kim Wingerei is a former businessman turned writer, blogger and commentator.
+He is passionate about free speech, democracy and the politics of change.
+He is the author of “Why Democracy is Broken – A Blueprint for Change”.
 Follow @ kimwingerei.com or on Facebook.